dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 source of the link, the predicate is a "link property" (a subproperty of `kb:hasLinkTo`), and the object is the resource that is the target of the link.

 It is also useful to store metadata about links.
-For example, Knora needs to know who owns the link, who has permission to modify it, when it was created, and so on.
+For example, DSP-API needs to know who owns the link, who has permission to modify it, when it was created, and so on.
 Such metadata cannot simply describe the link property, because then it would refer to that property in general, not to any particular instance in which that property is used to connect two particular resources.
 To attach metadata to a specific link in RDF, it is necessary to create an RDF "reification".
 A reification makes statements about a particular triple (subject, predicate, object), in this case the triple that expresses the link between the resources.
-Knora uses reifications of type `kb:LinkValue` (described in [LinkValue](#linkvalue) to store metadata about links.
+DSP-API uses reifications of type `kb:LinkValue` (described in [LinkValue](#linkvalue) to store metadata about links.

 For example, suppose a project describes paintings that belong to collections.
 The project can define an ontology as